-- 1. All elections held under this Charter [are] must be governed by [the]: - (a) The provisions of NRS 293C.180, which supersede and preempt any conflicting provisions of this Charter; and - (b) All other provisions of the election laws of this State, so far as those laws can be made applicable and are not inconsistent [herewith.] with the provisions of this Charter. - 2.
+- 1. All elections held under this Charter [are] must be governed by [the]: - (a) The provisions of sections 5.1 to 9.8, inclusive, of this act, which supersede and preempt any conflicting provisions of this Charter; and - (b) All other provisions of the election laws of this State, so far as those laws can be made applicable and are not inconsistent [herewith.] with the provisions of this Charter. - 2.
 The conduct of all municipal elections is under the control of the City Council.
 The City Council shall by ordinance provide for the holding of the election, appoint the necessary officers thereof and do all the things required to carry the election into effect as it considers desirable and consistent with law and this Charter. - Sec.
 129. Section 5.100 of the Charter of the City of Henderson, being chapter 266, Statutes of Nevada 1971, as last amended by chapter 266, Statutes of Nevada 2013, at page 1216, is hereby amended to read as follows: - Sec.
 5.100 Election returns; canvass; certificates of election; entry of officers upon duties; tie vote procedure. - 1.
-The election returns from any special, primary or general municipal election must be filed with the City Clerk, who shall immediately place the returns in a safe or vault, and no person may handle, inspect or in any manner interfere with the returns until canvassed by the City Council. - 2.
-The City Council shall meet [at any time] within [10 days] the time set forth in NRS 293C.387 after any election and canvass the returns and declare the result.
-The election returns must then be sealed and kept by the City Clerk for 6 months.
-No person may have access to the returns except on order of a court of competent jurisdiction or by order of the City Council.
+The election returns from any special, primary or general municipal election must be filed with the City Clerk, who shall immediately place the returns in a safe or vault, and no person may handle, inspect or in any manner interfere with the returns until canvassed by the City Council.